AdrianIordache/Music-Genre-Classification-based-on-Lyrics/README.md

 ### 2. Semantic Structure

-***To be able able to extract and quantify various semantinc relations from the lyrics we will try to use SOTA transformer models***
+***To be able able to extract and quantify various semantinc relations from lyrics, we use SOTA transformer models***

 ### 3. Lyrics Similarity

-***For lyrics similarity we will use a pretrained transformer model for extracting similarity embeddings between lyrics***
+***For lyrics similarity, we use a pretrained transformer model for extracting similarity embeddings between lyrics***

+# Final Solution

-The final solution presents a voting system between various Machine Learning algorithms and Transformer Models over different inputs.
+Voting system between various Machine Learning algorithms and Transformer Models over different inputs.

 # Models